equinor/radix-platform/public-site/site/guides.md

 Builds in Radix are Docker builds!
 The [Docker builds](guides/docker/) guide has recommendations for creating good `Dockerfile`s that work well in the cloud ☁️

+Radix will generate automatic domains with SSL certificates for your application, but you can also have [your own custom domains](guides/external-alias), as long as you bring your own certificate.

 # Monitoring

 You can use monitoring "out of the box" (the link to Grafana is in the top-right corner of the [Web Console](https://console.radix.equinor.com)).
 But you will get the most value by implementing [monitoring relevant for your app](guides/monitoring).